morpheu513/big_data_assignments/assignment_2/README.md

 # Assignment 2
-Chuck code for the Second assignment here.
+Chuck code for the second assignment here.

 ## Spec Sheet:
 The link to the specification sheet can be found [here](https://forum.pesu.io/uploads/short-url/mAlIiisafHf7Ovcz3L0CkdyZlrI.pdf)